 Nagasaki, a city of 500,000 on the western island of Kyushu, is built around a natural harbor and climbs up the surrounding steep hills.
 The city boasts spectacular views and proximity to natural sights such as its rugged coastline, beaches, islands, volcanic mountains, and a national park.
 Despite the ravages of World War II and the atomic bombing, Nagasaki continues to be a major tourist destination in Japan, with a rich and vibrant cultural life that includes plays, concerts, exhibits, and performances throughout the year.

 Nagasaki University of Foreign Studies (NUFS) is a division of Nagasaki Gaidai.
 It was founded in 1947 and is fully accredited by the Japanese Ministry of Education.
 The total student body is currently around 900 with 40 full-time faculty.
 The campus is located on the northern border of Nagasaki City and the suburb of Togitsu.
 In addition to air-conditioned classrooms and a gymnasium, the campus houses a multimedia center with two computer-assisted instruction labs as well as language laboratories.

 Click here to watch a video about Nagasaki Gaidai (in Japanese).

 HOUSING & MEALS

-You will be placed in a Japanese home and become part of the family.
+You have the option to be placed in a Japanese home and become part of their family.
 The program is able to place most students singly in their home stays, but occasionally students are placed two to a home.
 Living with a Japanese family is an integral and important aspect of your inter cultural experience, as well as a wonderful way to practice the Japanese language and learn about Japanese culture!
 Past students say that living with a family was the best part of their experience.
 Most home stays are scattered throughout Nagasaki and it could take anywhere from 20-45 minutes to travel to school.